-The federal Fair Debt Collection Practices Act (FDCPA) makes some collection tactics that debt collectors often use—like using profane language or threatening you—illegal.
-If a debt collector violates your rights under this federal law, you have the right to sue that collector.
-If you win your suit, you're entitled to recover damages (money) for any injuries, up to $1,000 in additional damages, and attorneys' fees.
+The federal Fair Debt Collection Practices Act (FDCPA) makes some collection tactics that debt collectors often use, like using profane language or threatening you, illegal.
+If a debt collector violates your rights under this federal law, you can sue that collector.
+If you win your suit, you can recover damages (money) for any injuries, up to $1,000 in additional damages, and attorneys' fees.

 You don't have to hire a lawyer to represent you in an FDCPA case, but you'll need to figure out how to file documents with the court, learn the rules of evidence, and master the intricacies of the law to handle your case effectively.
-People who're represented by a lawyer are much more likely to win a lawsuit.
-An experienced and skilled lawyer can help you navigate the court rules and advise you about your various options.
+If a lawyer represents you, you're much more likely to win a lawsuit.
+An experienced and skilled lawyer can help you navigate the court rules and advise you about your options.

 Under the FDCPA, once you've hired a lawyer, a collector must talk to your attorney only—not you—unless you give permission to contact you or your lawyer doesn't respond to the collection agency's communications.

 Here are some potential ways to find a lawyer, discussed in more detail below:

 If you decide to get legal representation, here's how to find a lawyer.